ABOUT MICHAEL VALLANCE

 I have been involved in educational technology design, implementation, research and consultancy for over twenty years, working closely with Higher Education Institutes, schools and media companies in UK, Singapore, Malaysia and Japan.

-My 3D virtual world design and tele-robotics research has been recognized and funded by the UK Prime Minister's Initiative (PMI2) and the Japan Advanced Institute of Science and Technology (JAIST).
+My 3D virtual world design and tele-robotics research has been recognized and funded by the UK Prime Minister's Initiative (PMI2) and the Japan Society for the Promotion of Science (JSPS).
 In 2012 I was awarded second prize in the Distributed Learning category at the United States Army's Federal Virtual Worlds Challenge for my research in virtual collaboration.

 I am also on the editorial board of a number of academic journals; in particular, International Journal of Learning Technology (IJLT), International Journal of Virtual and Augmented Reality (IJVAR), and Journal of Virtual Studies.

 I provide experience and expertise in learner-centered design, disruptive digital implementations, transformative pedagogy, and futures communication in multiple disciplines.
 I have been a PI on a number of technology research projects (e.g. virtual reality, robotics, mobile devices) emphasizing the essentiality of inter-disciplinary education.
 I am also Co-PI on two major Japanese education research projects developing design principles to foster self-regulated learners in the 21st century.
 My responsibilities are to continually advise on instructional and learning designs, provide pragmatic aspects of programme implementations, consult with PI and Co-PI on refining research methodology, and collaborate on data collection, analysis and reports.